 /timeout specifies server response timeout.

-/hostkey specifies fingerprint of expected host key (or several alternative fingerprints separated by semicolon).
+/hostkey specifies fingerprint of expected SSH host key (or several alternative fingerprints separated by semicolon).
 It makes WinSCP automatically accept host key with the fingerprint.

 /explicittls enable respective methods of invoking FTPS.